 - Terrorism exclusions

 Why should insureds buy a standalone active shooter insurance policy on top of their commercial general liability insurance policy?

-Many ‘standard’ insurance policies have ‘gray’ areas when it comes to active shooter or workplace violence-related incidents, particularly when it comes to compensating victims, according to Paul Marshall, Active Shooter/Workplace Violence Insurance Program Director at McGowan Program Administrators (McGowan).
+Many ‘standard’ insurance policies have ‘gray’ areas when it comes to an active shooter or workplace violence-related incidents, particularly when it comes to compensating victims, according to Paul Marshall, Active Shooter/Workplace Violence Insurance Program Director at McGowan Program Administrators (McGowan).
 He said: “The ‘duty to defend’ clause in commercial general liability policies means victims have to sue an organization and win a lawsuit, even if the organization has good intentions and wants victims to be taken care of.”